SecuSparkSecuSpark

 How much do CompTIA certifications overlap with each other?

-There are 12 major overlap areas across A+, Network+, Security+, and CySA+.
-The biggest overlaps are between Network+ and Security+ (networking and cryptography) and between Security+ and CySA+ (threat analysis, incident response, and vulnerability management).
+There are 14 major overlap areas across A+, Network+, Security+, CySA+, and PenTest+.
+The biggest overlaps are between Network+ and Security+ (networking and cryptography), between Security+ and CySA+ (threat analysis, incident response, and vulnerability management), and between CySA+ and PenTest+ (vulnerability management from defensive and offensive perspectives).
 Studying for one cert gives you a significant head start on the next.

 Can I skip A+ and go straight to Security+?